Emotion Diffusion Classifier with Adaptive Margin Discrepancy Training for Facial Expression Recognition: Experiments

 \subsubsection{Comparison to Discriminative Classifiers}

 This section evaluates EmoDC trained with the proposed AMDiT method across four in-the-wild facial expression datasets.
-For comparison, EmoDC is benchmarked against state-of-the-art (SOTA) discriminative classifiers.
+For comparison, EmoDC is benchmarked against SOTA discriminative classifiers.
 The results, presented in Tables \ref{tab:sota_basic} and \ref{tab:sota_compound}, also indicate whether the models were pretrained on a facial dataset prior to re-training.
 Pretraining on facial images typically enhances a model's ability for facial attribute analysis and improves its FER performance.
 The EmoDC Base method does not outperform any SOTA methods across the three facial expression datasets (excluding AffectNet).
 However, incorporating the proposed AMDiT enables EmoDC to outperform several prior SOTA methods on RAF-DB\_B and AffectNet, such as LBAN-IL \cite{ma2021facial}, RAN \cite{wang2020region}, VTFF \cite{ma2021facial}, and Meta-Face2Exp \cite{zeng2022face2exp}.
-Nevertheless, EmoDC still falls short of the strongest SOTA models on RAF-DB\_B, such as APViT \cite{xue2022vision}, POSTER \cite{zheng2023poster}, and POSTER++ \cite{mao2025poster++}, although the accuracy gap is relatively small.
+Nevertheless, EmoDC still falls short of the strongest SOTA models on RAF-DB\_B and AffectNet, such as APViT \cite{xue2022vision}, POSTER \cite{zheng2023poster}, and POSTER++ \cite{mao2025poster++}, although the accuracy gap is relatively small.
 For the compound facial expression dataset RAF-DB\_C, Table \ref{tab:sota_compound} shows that EmoDC with AMDiT achieves an SOTA accuracy of 68.18\%.
 Although the proposed EmoDC with AMDiT does not yet surpass the top SOTA discriminative classifiers on basic facial expression datasets, it introduces a pioneering FER paradigm by harnessing the generative capabilities of diffusion models.
-Although it has not yet achieved benchmark superiority, this approach establishes an innovative foundation that broadens the scope of FER research and its practical applications.